msens/community-plugins/deployit-udm-plugins/utility-plugins/symlink-deployer-plugin/README.md

 4. `Previous Content Location` content is copied to `Actual Content Location`.
 5. `Symlinked Document Root` is symlinked to `Actual Content Location`.
 6. `Previous Content Location` content is removed (as a rollback can only be perfomed 1 time).
-7. (optional) a caching server is cached by sending an HTTP BAN to a specified url
+7. (optional) a caching server is refreshed by sending an HTTP BAN to a specified url

 Flushing options